I'll Fly for You

-"I'll Fly for You" is a song by English new wave band Spandau Ballet, released as the second single from their fourth studio album, Parade (1984).
+"I'll Fly for You" is a song by the English new wave band Spandau Ballet, released as the second single from their fourth studio album, Parade (1984).
 It became the band's ninth top-10 entry in their native United Kingdom, reaching number nine on the UK singles chart.
 It also performed well in several other countries.
 The song received mixed reviews from critics.
 The music video was shot in and around New Orleans and incorporated a Mardi Gras parade into its storyline.

 Release and commercial performance

 Recorded in spring 1984, "I'll Fly for You" was released in the UK in August of that year (Note: Record Mirror reported that the release date would be 13 August 1984.)
 (Note: Smash Hits reported that the release date would be 16 August 1984.) and peaked at number 9 there.
 It also reached number 6 in Italy, number 10 in Ireland, number 28 in the Netherlands, number 35 in New Zealand and number 38 in Australia.